reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 In calculus, such connected function can be induced by the **chain rule**, *f(g(x))' = f'(g(x)) * g'(x)*.
 The algorithm that applies the chain rule to gradient calculation in neural network is **backpropagation (reverse-mode automatic differentiation)**.
 It starts from the final loss value, and it goes backward to find the degree that each parameter contributed to the loss.

-These days, cutting edge frameworks possible to compute symbolic differentiation will be popular.
+Symbolic differentiation helps users not to embody the exact backpropagation algorithm directly.
+These days, cutting edge frameworks possible to compute symbolic differentiation like Tensorflow will be popular.

+## 2.5 Review the First Example